-BCom, CPA, CertGovPrac Finance Manager Appointed 6 March 2020
+BCom, CPA, CertGovPrac Finance Manager

+Appointed 6 March 2020

-Mr van Driel has more than 18 years' experience in accounting and tax roles within the resources sector, including having worked for Newmont Australia Limited, BHP Billiton Limited (now known as BHP Group Limied) and Ramelius Resources Limited.
-André is a graduate of the CPA Australia Certified Practising Accountants (CPA) program, and has completed the Certificate in Governance Practice with the Governance Institute of Australia Limited.
+Mr van Driel has approximately 20 years of experience in accounting and tax roles within the resources sector, including having worked for Newmont Australia Limited, BHP Billiton Limited (now known as BHP Group Limited) and Ramelius Resources Limited.
+Mr van Driel is a graduate of the CPA Australia Certified Practising Accountants (CPA) program and has completed the Certificate in Governance Practice with the Governance Institute of Australia Limited.